Editor’s note: This piece contains spoilers for Season 1 and Season 2 of Landman.

 Then there is Rebecca, the attorney.

-Rebecca is sharper.
-Younger.
-Professionally trained.
-She understands liability, exposure, the mechanics of corporate survival.
-She walks into a room like she belongs there.
-She speaks the language.
+Rebecca is sharper, younger, and professionally trained.
+She understands liability and the mechanics of corporate survival.
+She walks into a room like she belongs there and knows how to speak the language.
 She is, at least initially, written like one of the men.

 Real women in high-stakes business understand leverage, optics, and risk.
 That doesn’t mean they don’t have sex.
 It means they understand timing and consequence.
 Sex may be private, complicated, even be reckless.
 But it’s rarely this convenient.